UniversityofWarwick/id7/README.md

 * Replace references to `id7-bundle.min.js` with `id7-bundle.js`
 * `id7-standalone.js` was removed from the distribution; you should build your own bundle if you are using this

+## ID7.1 Opt-in

+From version 2.9.7 you can opt in to "ID7.1" - a reworked masthead.
+To do this:

+* Add the class `id7-point-1` to any instances of the `id7-utility-masthead` in your app's templates.
+* Check that nothing else needs updating to work nicely with it.
+The whole masthead area should be white.

 ## Breaking changes

 - **1.2.0** - Now uses a custom Modernizr build (see _What's included_ above) with a minimal range of tests.
 If your application relies on other tests or shims which were included in previous versions, they will likely fail.